TobiasKAndersen/wet-workshop/README.md

 **PyNCView**

 To visualize model output with contour plots, we recommend using the software PyNCView.
 We recommend you download PyNCView in Python via “pip install pyncview”.
-You can also download an installer (for Windows) at this page [pyncview-0.99.9.msi] (https://github.com/BoldingBruggeman/pyncview/releases) (under Assets).
+You can also download an installer (for Windows) at this page [pyncview-0.99.9.msi](https://github.com/BoldingBruggeman/pyncview/releases) (under Assets).

 **parsac**

 parsac is a Python-based tool for sensitivity analysis and auto-calibration in parallel developed by Bolding&Bruggeman.
 It is designed for analysis of models that take significant time to run.
-To download parsac, you will need a Python working environment and can install via Python pip: “pip install parsac –user”.
-Parsac requires the Python package Parallel Python to parallelize the auto-calibration process.
-For more details on parsac and its installation, we recommend checking out [parsac's Github page] (https://github.com/BoldingBruggeman/parsac).
+To download parsac, you will need a Python working environment (we recommend using Python3 via [Anaconda distribution](https://www.anaconda.com/download/) ) and can install via Python pip: “pip install parsac –user”. parsac requires the Python package Parallel Python to parallelize the auto-calibration process and the Python package SALIb for sensitivity analysis.
+For more details on parsac and package dependencies look into the tutorials on auto-calibration and sensitivity analysis.
+You can also find more information on [parsac's Github page] (https://github.com/BoldingBruggeman/parsac).

-If you have problems installing the required software or downloading the case study, you are welcome to contact us.
-Or let us know by posting your challenge on the Issues board.
+If you have problems installing the required software or downloading the case study, you are welcome to contact us by posting your challenge on the Issues board.

 ## More resources
 **Water Ecosystems Tool (WET)**